Clifford Ross

 Clifford Ross (born October 15, 1952) is an American artist who has worked in multiple forms of media, including sculpture, painting, photography and video.
-His work is in the collections of the Museum of Modern Art, the J. Paul Getty Museum, the Metropolitan Museum of Art, the Whitney Museum of American Art, the Museum of Fine Arts, Houston, and the Philadelphia Museum of Art.
+His work is in the collections of the Museum of Modern Art, the J. Paul Getty Museum, the Metropolitan Museum of Art, the Whitney Museum of American Art, the Museum of Fine Arts, Houston, The National Gallery of Art and the Philadelphia Museum of Art.
+He is Chair Emeritus of the Helen Frankenthaler Foundation.

 Biography

-Born in New York City to Arthur and Gloria Ross, Ross earned a Bachelor of Arts in Art and Art History from Yale University in 1974, and attended the Skowhegan School of Painting and Sculpture in 1973.
+Ross was born in New York City, where he lives and works.
+His parents were Arthur Ross, a businessman, and Gloria F. Ross, a maker of tapestries.
+Ross graduated magna cum laude with a B.A. in Art and Art History from Yale University in 1974, and attended the Skowhegan School of Painting and Sculpture in 1973.
 After his college years, his painting was influenced by Abstract Expressionism and the Color Field School, which included his aunt, Helen Frankenthaler.
 In 1980, he broke off his relationship with Clement Greenberg and many of the artists around him, with the exception of his aunt, with whom he maintained a close relationship throughout her life.
 Following his early career in painting and sculpture, Ross began his photographic work in 1995.
 A major milestone in his work is the Hurricane series, begun in 1996.
 The black and white images in the series depict large-scale ocean waves shot by Ross while in the tumultuous surf, often up to his chest, and tethered to an assistant on land.

 In 2002, in order to photograph Mount Sopris in Colorado, Ross invented the R1 camera, with which he made some of the highest resolution large-scale landscape photographs in the world.
 In 2005, he designed and built the R2 360 degree video camera and the i3 Digital Cyclorama with Bran Ferren and other imaging scientists at Applied Minds, Inc.

 Ross's artistic output is defined by an ongoing embrace of realism and abstraction.
 Ross has described this process stating, "I can never quite reach the essence of my subject with a camera, so my artistic cycle shifts to a wide range of media and strategies, moving from realism to abstraction.
 It is a creative loop of dissatisfaction.
 After using a variety of abstract means, I revert back to using a camera.
 And so on.
 Making art is an endless chase."